jetbrains-academy/refactoring-course/RefactoringAndItsPurpose/CommonCodeIssuesAndTheirImpactOnCodeQuality/task.md

 developing and maintaining much more complex.
 Ignoring code smells leads to increase of technical debt.
 Resolving code smells via refactoring improves codebase’s quality and makes it more clear and extensible.

-In this course, we will take a look at several code quality issues such as long methods, duplicated code, large class, feature envy.
+In this course, we will take a look at several code quality issues, such as long methods, duplicated code, large classes, feature envy, and middle man.